Comparing Simulated and Observed Particle Energy Distributions through Magnetic Reconnection in Earth's Magnetotail: Results

 Fully kinetic simulations impose artificial limitations compared to real processes, such as a finite box size or the usage of a reduced ion-to-electron mass ratio.
-In order to study the influence of these characteristics on the particle energization during MR, certain parameters have been changed in simulations $R1$--$R7$ and compared with the reference simulation $R0$: the mass ratio $m_i/m_e$, the size of the simulation domain $L_x \times L_y$, and the initial electron temperature $T_{0,e}$ (see Table~\ref{tab:sim_overview}).
-The electron energy distributions for different simulations are shown in Figure~\ref{fig:E_variations}a) - c), where the distribution for the initial state ($t = 0$) and at a later stage ($t = 90\Omega_{0,i}^{-1}$) in dashed and solid lines, respectively, are plotted.
-The normalization of the energy distribution is discussed in Section~\ref{subsec:comparison}.
-In Figure~\ref{fig:E_variations}a), the electron energy distributions for different $m_i/m_e$ are shown.
+In order to study the influence of these limitations on particle energization during MR, certain parameters have been changed in simulations $R1$--$R7$ and compared with the reference simulation, $R0$: the mass ratio, $m_i/m_e$, the size of the simulation domain, $L_x \times L_y$, and the initial electron temperature, $T_{0,e}$ (see Table~\ref{tab:sim_overview}).
+The electron energy distributions for different simulations are shown in Figure~\ref{fig:E_parameters}, where the distributions for the initial state ($t = 0$, dashed lines) and at a later stage ($t = 90\Omega_{0,i}^{-1}$, solid lines) are shown, where $\Omega_{0,i}$ is the ion cyclotron frequency calculated with $B_0$.
+The normalization of the energy distributions is discussed in Section~\ref{subsec:comparison}.
+In Figure~\ref{fig:E_parameters}a), the electron energy distributions for different $m_i/m_e$ are shown.
 In runs $R1$ and $R2$, $m_i/m_e$ was varied from 64 (as used in $R0$) to 25 and 100, respectively.
-Subsequently, the grid spacing and the time steps were adapted in order to resolve at least one electron skin depth per cell at the beginning of the simulation and keep a consistent $\Delta x/\Delta t$ ratio between all simulations, see Table~\ref{tab:sim_overview}.
-Although there is a minimal tendency to go to larger energies for smaller $m_i/m_e$, the resulting energy spectra are essentially insensitive.
-In Figure~\ref{fig:E_variations}b), the electron energy distributions for different simulation domain sizes are shown. $R0$ is the reference box with $L_x \times L_y = 23 \times 69 (d_{0,i})^2$, while in $R3$ and $R4$, $L_x$ or $L_y$ are increased by 25$\%$, respectively.
-In the last run ($R5$) in this subplot, the box size is increased in both directions by 25$\%$, leading to $L_x \times Ly = 29 \times 86 (d_{0,i})^2$.
+In R1 and R2 we observe a weak tendency to reach larger electron energies for smaller $m_i/m_e$, showing that the resulting energy spectra are essentially insensitive of the mass ratio.
+In Figure~\ref{fig:E_parameters}b), the electron energy distributions for different simulation domain sizes are shown. $R0$ is the reference box with $L_x \times L_y = 23 \times 69 (d_{0,i})^2$, while in $R3$ and $R4$, $L_x$ or $L_y$ are increased by 25$\%$, respectively.
+In $R5$, the box size is increased in both directions by 25$\%$, leading to $L_x \times Ly = 29 \times 86 (d_{0,i})^2$.
 The energy distributions for both species show essentially no differences.
-In our last parameter scan, the initial temperature ratio $T_{0,i}/T_{0,e}$ was enhanced from 3 to 10 (run $R6$), while $T_{0,i}$ was kept at the same initial value as in $R0$.
+In our last parameter scan, the initial temperature ratio, $T_{0,i}/T_{0,e}$, was increased from 3 to 10 (run $R6$), while $T_{0,i}$ was kept at the same initial value as in $R0$.
 The ion energy distribution shows no difference between the two cases and is thus not shown here.
-Figure~\ref{fig:E_variations}c) instead shows the resulting electron energy distribution of the reference simulation $R0$ compared with the result of run $R6$.
-In this case, a clear difference in the energy distribution between the two simulations at $t = 90 \Omega_{0,i}^{-1}$ is visible.
-Notably, a higher $T_{0,i}/T_{0,e}$ (run $R6$) leads to stronger electron energization.
-Although electrons in run $R6$ start at significantly lower energies than in $R0$, their final state reaches energies comparable to those attained in $R0$.
+Figure~\ref{fig:E_parameters}c) instead shows the resulting electron energy distribution of the reference simulation, $R0$, compared with the result of run $R6$.
+In this case, the initial electron energy distribution of the two simulations differs.
+The initial electron temperature in simulation $R6$ is lower compared to simulation $R0$.
+However, at $t = 90 \Omega_{0,i}^{-1}$, the energy distributions in both simulations only exhibit a small difference.
+Notably, the higher $T_{0,i}/T_{0,e}$ (run $R6$) leads to stronger energization: while electrons in run $R6$ start at significantly lower energies than in $R0$, their final state reaches energies comparable to those attained in $R0$.